LED Christmas Lights: Everything You Could Possibly Need to Know

 While most professional installers work largely in warm whites, when you’re setting up your own display, you’re only limited by your imagination.
 Today, there are all kinds of options, from the standby multicolor to pink, purple, and everything in between.
 If you’ve never used modern, pro-grade LED lights, you’re in for quite a treat as you see just how vivid they can be.

 If you’re using retail grade LED Christmas lights, you will likely realize that the color consistency, especially with white lights, just isn’t there.
-Though you’ll still have to deal with a little variation, good pro-grade lights allow around only 3 percent variation in color, which you won’t notice in practice.
+Though you’ll still have to deal with a little variation, good pro-grade lights allow around only a 3 percent variation in color, which you won’t notice in practice.

 Now you’re all ready to pick up your first few sets of professional, self-contained stringer lights!
-They’re a great low-cost, hassle-free options for those dipping their toe into the Christmas light world, and they’re essential for smaller lights.
+They’re great low-cost, hassle-free options for those dipping their toe into the Christmas light world, and they’re essential for smaller lights.

 But when it comes to C7s and C9s, to get the absolute picture-perfect display of your dreams, you’re going to need a little more flexibility and customization options.
 That’s where empty socket light line comes in.